shivam-bajaj/MNIST-Handwritten-digit-Classification/README.md

 # MNIST-Handwritten-digit-Classification
-Handwritten digit classification model using CNN and test it on paint using tkinter
+Handwritten digit classification model using CNN and created paint using tkinter for testing the model.